What is a Wedding Planner Agreement?

-You will also need to set out if value added tax (VAT) is:
+You will also need to set out whether value added tax (VAT) is:

-excluded from the fees - if your fees do not include VAT but VAT will be charged
+excluded - if your fees do not include VAT but VAT will be charged

 not applicable - if you are not registered for VAT

-Your fees should be set out in an Invoice which is sent to the client and is payable at the time of booking the services.
-Under this wedding planner agreement, services will not be provided until the invoice is paid.
+Your fees should be set out in an Invoice that is sent to the client and which is payable at the time of booking the services.
+Under this Wedding Planner Agreement, services will not be provided until the invoice is paid.

 For more information, read Invoicing.

-This wedding planner contract allows you to decide and set out when fees will still be payable by clients in the event of the closure of your business due to events that are out of your control.
+This Wedding Planner Agreement allows you to decide and set out when fees will still be payable by clients in the event of the closure of your business due to events that are out of your control.

-Events outside of your reasonable control are known as force majeure events, which include but are not limited to natural disasters, terrorist attacks, and epidemics, and which prevent the fulfilment of the wedding planner’s contractual obligations.
+These events outside of your reasonable control (known as ‘force majeure events’) include but are not limited to natural disasters, terrorist attacks, and epidemics, that prevent the fulfilment of the wedding planner’s contractual obligations.

 UK businesses (including wedding planning businesses) that process (eg collect, record and store) personal data (eg names and addresses) need to comply with the Data Protection Act 2018 and the UK General Data Protection Regulation (GDPR).

-This wedding planner agreement allows you to specify up to how many hours you can have spent providing the services for the client to receive a full refund.
+This Wedding Planner Agreement allows you to specify the maximum number of hours you can have spent providing the services for the client to be entitled to receive a full refund.
 If you have incurred expenses, and the client is to reimburse you, the client will have to pay these.

-If you have spent more time providing the services, the client will be entitled to a partial refund based on the amount of time you have spent working.
+If you have spent more time than the maximum (above) providing the services, the client will be entitled to a partial refund based on the amount of time you have spent working.
 As with the full refund, if you have incurred expenses, and the client is to reimburse you, the client will have to pay these.
-You should provide a detailed breakdown of the fees (and applicable expenses) retained by you.
+You should provide a detailed breakdown of the fees (and applicable expenses) to be retained by you.